yoanm/Behat3SymfonyExtension/README.md

     - handle a request
     - catch an exception

- All data are loggued in the configured filed (see logger configuration below)
+ All data are loggued in the configured file (see logger configuration below)

 ## Installation